mdestombes/minecraft_bukkit_server/README.md

 __*Take care, `Last` version is often in dev.
 Use stable version with TAG*__

-Docker build for managing a Minecraft Bukkit/Spigot server based on Alpine with Dynmap, DiscordSRV and DeathBan module include.
+Docker build for managing a Minecraft Bukkit/Spigot server based on Alpine with Dynmap, DiscordSRV and DeathBan (For Hardcore mode) module include.

 The first version (v1.0) of image is borrowed from bbriggs/bukkit functionalities.
 Thanks for this good base of Dockerfile and existing